GIScience/gis-training-resource-center/content/Module_4/en_qgis_styling_vector_data.md

 For each layer in QGIS, there is a styling panel where you can change the symbology, colour and label for the features in that layer.
 There are two ways to open the layer styling options in QGIS:

-1. Right click on the layer you wish to style and select `properties`.
+1. Right click on the layer you wish to style and select `Properties`.
 A new window will open up with a vertical tab section on the left.
-Navigate to the `symbology` tab.
+Navigate to the `ymbology`-tab.
-2. Open the layer styling panel by enabling it under `View`>`Panels`>`Styling Panel`.
+2. Open the layer styling panel by enabling it under `View` → `Panels` → `Styling Panel`.
 Usually, the panel will appear on the right side of the map canvas.

 On the left of the styling panel you can choose the different tabs to access different styling options.

 In the styling panel you can change the styling for all features of a layer, set up categories for different symbols, create labels, and create colour ramps to differentiate between features with variable values.

 :::{dropdown} Video: Opening the styling panel
 <video width="100%" controls src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/en_30.30.2_opening_the_styling_panel.mp4"></video>